-/s/ Cameron D. MacDougall Cameron D. MacDougall Secretary
+/s/ Cameron D. MacDougall

-New York, New York May 6, 2016 FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC 1345 AVENUE OF THE AMERICAS, 45TH FLOOR NEW YORK, NY 10105
+Cameron D. MacDougall Secretary

-VOTE BY INTERNET - www.proxyvote.com
+New York, New York April 18, 2018 FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC 1345 AVENUE OF THE AMERICAS 45TH FLOOR NEW YORK, NY 10105

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
-Eastern Time the day before the cut-off date or meeting date.
+VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 P.M.
+Eastern Time the day before the meeting or cut-off date.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.